 - Environmental Science, Education and Outreach Grant Program, which provides funding for environmental science, education and outreach activities related directly to the Merrimack River or its watershed.
-Funds can be used for activities such as youth or public environmental educational activities, development of outreach & educational materials, river clean ups, water quality testing & monitoring activities, and other related activities.
-The MCP has $15,000 to re-grant in 2019 for this grant program.
+Funds can be used for activities such as youth or public environmental educational activities, development of outreach and educational materials, river clean ups, water quality testing and monitoring activities, and other related activities.
+The MCP has $15,000 to re-grant in 2020 for this grant program.

 The grant programs are privately funded and administered by the Society for the Protection of New Hampshire Forests on behalf of the Merrimack Conservation Partnership.
 Non-profit land trusts, municipalities, and state agencies are all eligible to apply for an MCP grant.